 Place of Birth: Bolbec, Seine-Maritime, France

 Died: May 15, 1811

 Cause of Death: Mortally wounded

 Arc de Triomphe: RUFFIN on the west pillar

 During the peaceful years that followed, Ruffin served as chief of staff of the 15th military division until 1803 when he went to the camp of Saint-Omer.
-In 1805 he was promoted to général de brigade and placed with the grenadiers of the reserve.
-When war broke out that August, Ruffin took command of the 3rd Brigade of Oudinot's grenadier division, and he served at Austerlitz that December.
+In February of 1805 he was promoted to général de brigade and placed with the grenadiers of the reserve.
+When the Grande Armée marched out in August Ruffin took command of the 3rd Brigade of Oudinot's grenadier division, and he served at Austerlitz in December.
 After Austerlitz, Ruffin became a Commander of the Legion of Honor on Christmas Day.

-In 1806, Ruffin remained under Oudinot but bounced between a few different commands.
+In 1806 Ruffin remained under Oudinot but then he bounced between a few different commands.
 He continued to serve in combat, taking part in the Siege of Glogau and then fighting at Strehlen and Ostrolenka in 1807.
-Ruffin was named a Knight of the Order of Saint Henri of Saxony and then in May he took command of the 1st Brigade of Oudinot's grenadier division in the Reserve Corps.
-Leading his men into battle, Ruffin fought at Friedland.
-A few months later, he received a promotion to général de division.
+Ruffin was named a Knight of the Order of Saint Henry of Saxony and then in May he took command of the 1st Brigade of Oudinot's grenadier division in the Reserve Corps.
+Leading his men into battle, Ruffin fought at the Battle of Friedland.
+A few months later he received a promotion to général de division.

 © Nathan D. Jensen